 22. Integrate stylish security lighting into your garden

 Security lights, such as porch lights, offer a high intensity flood light effect that is unflattering for a garden and those using or viewing it.
 However, careful positioning of security lighting combined with the use of more ornamental lights throughout the garden creates not only a more aesthetically rewarding effect, but also aids the security by illuminating the whole garden in a variety of ways.

 23. Use soft zoned lighting in a roof garden

 Lighting a garden that's on top of a roof presents lots of opportunities for clever outdoor lighting design.
 Think of a rooftop garden as a stage of sorts: the more different types of garden lighting it uses, the prettier it will look.
-This rooftop garden by John Cullen Lighting uses spot lights, deck lights, tabletop lanterns, and an outdoor fireplace to create multiple sources of light.
+This rooftop garden by John Cullen Lighting has an outdoor lighting scheme that uses spot lights, deck lights, tabletop lanterns, and an outdoor fireplace to create multiple sources of light.

 24. Small balcony lighting: make the most of pendants

 If your garden is, in fact, a tiny balcony, you'll want to make the most use of vertical lighting opportunities.
 Fairy lights suspended along the top of the perimeter are an obvious choice, but you can also try decorating a tree with lanterns.

 These garden lanterns are from Ikea.